-Although summer vacation is still a few months away, you should start preparing your employees for the cost of their vacations now.
+Summer vacation is still a few months away.
+But you should start preparing your employees to save money on summer vacation now.

-The average American family racks up about $1,100 in debt to go on vacation, so why not equip your employees with some money saving tips to help them avoid adding additional debt to their plate?
+The average American family racks up about $1,100 in debt to go on vacation.
+Why not equip your employees with some money saving tips to help them avoid additional debt?

 Encourage Employees to Bring Their Lunch

 On average, Americans spend about $250 every month eating out.
 That adds up quickly!
-Encourage your employees to bring their lunch to work at least once per week to help them save money at restaurants.
+Encourage employees to bring their lunch to work at least once per week instead.

 See if Your Benefits Providers Offer Discounts

-As you discover the discounts, send them out to your employees and remind them that they have access to them — many employees may not even know they exist!
+As you discover the discounts, send them out to your employees!
+Many employees may not even know they exist!

 Challenge Employees to Budget

-Budgeting is one of the easiest ways to find extra money in your paycheck to save.
+Budgeting is one of the easiest ways to find extra money in your paycheck to save for summer vacation.
 Connect with your financial wellness provider to see if you can create a contest or challenge to encourage employees to take the first steps towards building a budget.

 Employees should prioritize saving every month and once they’ve built up an emergency fund, they can start saving for things like vacations or personal purchases.